freenas/freenas-docs/userguide/sharing.rst

 which opens the screen shown in
 :numref:`Figure %s <config_tm_osx>`.
 Click :guilabel:`ON` and a pop-up menu shows the %brand% system as a backup option.
-In our example, it is listed as *backup_user1 on "freenas"*.
+In this example, it is listed as *backup_user1 on "freenas"*.
 Highlight the %brand% system and click :guilabel:`Use Backup Disk`.
 A connection bar opens and prompts for the user account's password--in this example, the password that was